MarioPardo/Neureset_Team20/README.md

 ## Project organization

-/Documentation/ - Folder for UML sequence, class, and state diagrams + traceability matrix
+/Documentation/ - Folder for UML sequence, class, and state diagrams, traceability matrix and use cases

 Neureset_Team20.pro - Project build file required by qt